Source-robotics/PAROL-docs/docs/page3_1.md

 | Connection for smart power button   | 45.25 mm|

-TMC5160
-* Silent control of 6 stepper motors
-* Ability to adjust current, microstepping and more thru SPI!
-* Can connect up to 6 limit switches or sensors.
-* 1 x USB port and 2 x CAN bus
-* 2 isolated Inputs
-* 2 isolated Outputs
-* Flash memory for saving programs and running them without external PC
-* Connector for Power button
-* Connector for Cooling fan
-* Dedicated port for ESTOP

 ### Operating limits

-* Power supply
-* Stepper drivers
-* Temperature
-* Inputs
-* Outputs
-* Fuse
-* Cooling fan

 |      |         |
 | ----------- | ------------------------------------ |